Visvesvaraya Technological University: Examinations

 Exams are conducted twice a year for all affiliated non-autonomous colleges.
 Odd semester exam is conducted during December and January.
 Results usually published in February.
-Even semester exams are conducted during May/June; results are published in July.
+Even semester exams are conducted during May/June; and the VTU results are published in June/July.

 Centres of excellence

 The university has signed MoUs with international organisations (such as CANEUS International) and multinational corporations (like IBM, Intel Asia Electronics Inc., Ingersoll-Rand (India) Ltd., Bangalore, Nokia, Bosch Rexroth and Microsoft) and has set up centres of excellence.

 Visvesvaraya Institute of Advanced Technology

-Visvesvaraya Institute of Advanced Technology (VIAT) is a research institute being constructed in Muddenahalli, Karnataka.
+Visvesvaraya Institute of Advanced Technology (VIAT) is a research institute being constructed in Bangalore, Karnataka.
 The institute is on 200 acre of land near Nandi Hills and is expected to cost 600 crores.
 In the initial years, VIAT will focus on research in embedded technology, software quality, agricultural engineering and bioengineering.
 Each department will function as a 'discovery-innovation centre.'
 The institute will offer graduate and PhD programs in the sciences.